AntonWiklund1/tool-aware-ai-testing/README.md

   - Efficiency (time to task completion)
   - Error analysis (failure modes)
 - **Open-Ended Prompts**: Explore how ambiguous prompts influence decisions.

+📜 License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+🤝 Acknowledgments

+This project builds on the research and methodologies outlined in the accompanying paper (to be linked).
+Special thanks to the open-source community for inspiration and tools like LangChain and OpenAI’s APIs.